-John H. Shear was born in 1831, 1839 or 1840 in New York, probably the son of Hiram and Alvira, and probably related to John B. (born 1797 in New York, died 1883) and Catharine Clark (born 1804 in New York, died 1878).
+John H. Shear was born in 1839 in New York, the son of Hiram and Alvira.

-John H. was 30 or 21 years old and probably living in Clinton County when he enlisted in Company F on May 13, 1861, at about the same time as his younger brother (?)
-Abram enlisted in Company G. John was absent sick in the hospital from August of 1862 through October, and eventually dropped from the company rolls on December 30, 1862, at Camp Pitcher, Virginia, in compliance with G.O. no. 92 (War Department), regarding deserters, although in fact he was honorably discharged and mustered out on June 10, 1864, at Baltimore, Maryland.
+John H. was 30 or 21 years old and probably living in Clinton County when he enlisted in Company F on May 13, 1861, at about the same time as Abram Shear enlisted in Company G. John was absent sick in the hospital from August of 1862 through October, and eventually dropped from the company rolls on December 30, 1862, at Camp Pitcher, Virginia, in compliance with G.O. no. 92 (War Department), regarding deserters, although in fact he was honorably discharged and mustered out on June 10, 1864, at Baltimore, Maryland.

-By 1870 he was probably the same John H. Shear working as a farmer and living in Lebanon, Clinton County, who owned some $3000 worth of real estate; also living with him as Connecticut-born Alvirah (born c.
+John H. returned to his home in Michigan after his discharge from the army.
+By 1870 he was probably working as a farmer and living in Lebanon, Clinton County, owning $3000 worth of real estate; also living with him as Connecticut-born Alvirah (born c.
 1814), and schoolteacher Mary Shear (born c.
-1848 in New York).
-Also, farm laborer Lorenzo Landis and a young female domestic servant named Frances.
-That same year John B. and Catharine were still living in Eagle, Clinton County; next door lived Abram who had a 1-year-old son named “John H."
+1848 in New York), as well as farm laborer Lorenzo Landis and a young female domestic servant named Frances.